This page in brief

 Numbers of copies

 The New Testament stands up very well on these grounds.
-There are more than 5,600 Greek manuscripts (the New Testament was written in Greek), with the earliest dated within 30 years of the original, and complete New Testament manuscripts from within less than three centuries.
-This contrasts with:
+There are more than 5,000 Greek manuscripts (the New Testament was written in Greek), although many of these contain only small sections of text.
+The earliest copy we have is dated within 10-100 years of the original, and we have complete New Testament manuscripts dated from within less than three centuries.

 Accuracy of copying